 Even if you don’t have Skype, you can request a video consultation with your GP.
-We use software called Accurx and you can watch this video to explain how this works here.
+We use software called PATCHS and you can click this link to explain how this works here.

 Cavendish Health Centre ran a successful pilot in 2014 which allowed patients to contact their GP via Skype.
 Now that the pilot has ended, we are still offering appointments via Skype or video.

 To book a Skype or video appointment please telephone us on 0207 487 5244 or pop by and speak to our friendly reception team.
 Please ensure you give the receptionist your Skype address as well as your telephone number.